 Moreover, increasing complaints about the quality have been coming over the last few years.
 Major fast-fashion brands in China have already appeared to be on “blacklists” several times since they entered the market.
 This is the result of low prices: producers seek to cut production costs to keep the price level stable.

-Fast fashion is a recently created term, which originally implies a short business cycle period.
-As long as fast fashion is designed for wide public, which appreciates and seeks to follow fashion trends, producers keep themselves informed about recent fashion trends.
-Generally, after the spring and autumn Fashion Weeks, fast-fashion brands, such as Zara and H&M, design and manufacture trends, introduced on fashion shows, very quickly and allow the public enjoying cheap stylish clothes compatible with the most recent trends in China.
+‘‘Fast fashion’’ is a recently created term, which originally implies a short business cycle period.
+As long as fast-fashion is designed for the wide public, which appreciates and seeks to follow fashion trends, producers keep themselves informed about recent fashion trends.
+Generally, after the spring and autumn Fashion Weeks, fast-fashion brands in China, such as Zara and H&M, design and manufacture trends, introduced on fashion shows, very quickly and allow the public enjoying cheap stylish clothes compatible with the most recent trends in China.

 For Fast-fashion brands in China, quality is not a priority

-Zara has the fastest business cycle among its competitors in Chinese market.
+Zara has the fastest business cycle among its competitors in the Chinese market.
 This is far less than average and accounts for around 10 days; H&M has a business cycle of 20 days, which is twice more.
 However, it is still extremely fast compared to local producers; whose business cycles can reach 6 to 9 months.
 According to 2013 market research, its total revenue in China was around US$1 billion, which is 23% more than in the previous year.
-It currently has 205 stores in mainland, and has recently opened 74 new branches.
+It currently has 205 stores in the Mainland and has recently opened 74 new branches.